kishansutariya23/Testing/Manual-testing.md

 Project vs Product
 ------------------
-    => If software application is developed for specific customer based on the requirement then it is called Project => If software application is developed for the multiple customer based on the market requirement then it is called Product.
+- If software application is developed for specific customer based on the requirement then it is called Project
+- If software application is developed for the multiple customer based on the market requirement then it is called Product.

 Why do we need Testing?
 ----------------------
-    to give quality product to the customer which is bugsfree,Maintainable,...
+- to give quality product to the customer which is bugsfree,Maintainable,...

 Error, Bug/defect & Failure
 --------------------
-    => Error:-  Human Mistake or incorrect human action => Bug:-    Deviation of expecting or actual behaviour or [DEFECT]:- login successful when we give invalid crediantials ;)
+- **Error**:-  Human Mistake or incorrect human action
+- **Bug**:-    Deviation of expecting or actual behaviour or [DEFECT]:- login successful when we give invalid crediantials ;)
-    => Failure:-end user action/Deviation identified by end-user while using the software
+- **Failure**:-end user action/Deviation identified by end-user while using the software

 Why the software has bugs?
 --------------------------
-    > 3-5 reasons
+- 3-5 reasons
-    > Miscommunication or no communication
+- Miscommunication or no communication
-    > software complexity
+- software complexity
-    > Programming errors
+- Programming errors
-    > changing requirement
+- changing requirement
-    > lack of skilled testers
+- lack of skilled testers

 -------------------